SCCWRP/bmp-hydrology-calculator/README_infiltration.md

 2\.
 Data fitting:

-A moving window with a default duration of 720 min (12 h) is applied to the smoothed depth data.
-Within this moving window, the SciPy CurveFit package is used to fit an exponential decay model (Equation 2), with the coefficient of determination ($R^2$) used as the goodness-of-fit metric for the regression model to the depth data.
+A moving window with a default number of points based on the resolution—equivalent to a duration of 720 min (12 h)—is applied to the smoothed depth data.

 $$
 y(t) = y_0 e^{-kt}